mavens-group/mavens-group.github.io/content/blog/2024-07-DFT/00-Preamble.md

 ---
 <!--more-->

-This preamble establishes the notation, units, and conventions used throughout the course.
+This page establishes the notation, units, and conventions used throughout the course.
 It is intended as a standing reference: every symbol defined here retains its meaning in all subsequent chapters unless explicitly redefined in context.